schuttelaar/infinite-scroll-init/README.md

 ![NPM](https://img.shields.io/npm/l/infinite-scroll-init)

 # Infinite Scroll Init
-Initiate infinite scrolling container `<div>` that consumes content from an API with option for a cool loading indicator 😎.
+Initiate infinite scrolling container that consumes content from an API with option for a cool loading indicator 😎.
-The package expose the `InfiniteScroll` class by default, which is used to instantiate the infinite scroll object with the desired configurations.
+The package exposes the `InfiniteScroll` class by default, which is used to instantiate the infinite scroll object with the desired configurations.
 Further, you can use this object to make reset/fetch call (for example when filter is applied), or change the state such as the segment number of other configurations.

 The package also expose `initLoadingIndicator` function as a component, that can be used to initiate loading indicator on given container, without having to initiate the infinite scroll.
 This is used on pages that doesn't require infinite scroll, but a loading indicator is needed.